itlezy/eMule/README.md

 Just get che zip from the release and replace your current executable.
 Be sure to make a backup of `%LOCALAPPDATA%\eMule` first, as this is a "beta" build which requires testing, even if the amount of changes are minimal some external dependencies have been bumped up at compiler flags made uniform to optimize the runtime.

 Download the latest release from https://github.com/itlezy/eMule/releases/tag/eMule_v0.60d-broadband

+### Configuration
+Max upload slots are configurable from ini file.
+Just launch the exe once, close it, and then edit

+`%LOCALAPPDATA%\eMule\config\preferences.ini`

+The key to edit is the following `MaxUpClientsAllowed=8`

+You can adjust this limit according to your bandwitdh and I/O preferences, suggested ranges are 5, 8, 12, 24, 36

 Enjoy